zackbradys/wireshark-geolocator/README.md

-# wireshark-geolocator
+# Wireshark Geolocator (Python)
-Simple python program using wireshark to locate users via their internet protocol addresses.
+Simple [Python](https://www.python.org/) program using [Wireshark](https://www.wireshark.org/) and [MaxMind's GeoLite2](https://dev.maxmind.com/geoip/geoip2/geolite2/) to locate users via their internet protocol addresses.
+## How Does It Work?
+This is a [python](https://www.python.org/) program that uses [wireshark's](https://www.wireshark.org/) command line packet analyzer (aka [tshark](https://www.wireshark.org/docs/man-pages/tshark.html)) to intercept users internet protocol addresses and determine their approximate location (IP Address are inherently imprecise).
+Once the connection has started, the IP Address will be determined by analzying your network traffic with [wireshark/tshark](https://www.wireshark.org/).
+Once the IP Address is determined, this script will use [MaxMind's GeoLite2 databases](https://dev.maxmind.com/geoip/geoip2/geolite2/), to find their IP Address location information such as their country, state, and city (will be implementing postal code, latitude, and longitude soon).
+Once their IP Address and Location information has been determined, it will print the result and automatically update.